 Sony’s promising more tracks will be added via major record labels, plus over 100 songs recorded from live concerts, including the likes of CHARLI XCX and Kodaline.

-Besides headphones (and apps of compatible music streaming services), you’ll also be able to experience Sony 360 Reality Audio on at least one other piece of hardware at launch: the Amazon Echo Studio wireless speaker (pictured above).
+Besides headphones (and apps of compatible music streaming services), you can also experience Sony 360 Reality Audio on at least one speaker made by a third-party company: the Amazon Echo Studio wireless speaker (pictured above).
 However, you will need to be a subscriber to Amazon Music HD to take advantage.
-This does seem slightly strange given it looks like (at the time of writing) that the Amazon Music app won't support the audio format at launch.

 The key to experiencing 360 Reality Audio in hardware, is that each product will need to have Sony’s custom decoder built-in.
 Sony has confirmed that it’s looking to make the new sound format available across a number of Alexa-enabled devices and those that support Chromecast built-in.